How to Grow and Care for Spider Plants

 A close up horizontal image of a mealybug pest pictured on a soft focus background.

-You can control these cottony-looking pests by wiping them away with a paper towel moistened with rubbing alcohol.
+You can control these pests by wiping them away with a paper towel moistened with rubbing alcohol.
 Be sure to inspect the base of the leaves as well as the leaves themselves.

 Read more tips on controlling mealybugs.